Royals vs. Mets Player Props Betting Odds

 Witt Jr. Stats

-- Witt Jr. will look for his fifth straight game with a hit in this matchup.
-In his last five games he is hitting .417 with two doubles, a triple, two home runs and 10 RBI.
+- Witt Jr. hopes to build on a five-game hitting streak in this matchup.
+In his last five games he is hitting .522 with two doubles, a triple, two home runs and 11 RBI.

 Witt Jr. Recent Games